United Nations says Syria conflict a humanitarian catastrophe

 Amos said there were 6.8 million people inside Syria in need of aid.

-She said that of the $1.5 billion pledged by international donors to cover Syria's humanitarian needs until June, only about half had been paid.
+She said that of the $1.5 billion (981.6 million pounds) pledged by international donors to cover Syria's humanitarian needs until June, only about half had been paid.
 She also painted a dire picture of international efforts to deliver aid within Syria.

 Bureaucratic obstacles make it almost impossible for aid to be distributed and the Syrian government has reduced the number of aid groups approved to work in the country to 29 from 110, Amos said, adding that aid convoys were also regularly attacked or shot at and staff intimidated or kidnapped.